Roof Rotting

 What Causes Roof-rot?

 Understanding the cause of roof-rot can help a homeowner decide how to avoid it!
-In simple terms, excess moisture becomes trapped along the edges of a roof and degrades it.
+In simple terms, excess moisture becomes trapped along the edges of a roof and degrades it, eventually turning it into what is often referred to as dry-rot.

 There are many causes why roof-rot may occur, including: